 There is some evidence that suggests mind-and-body exercise programs such as tai chi and yoga may have the potential to provide modest enhancements of cognitive function in older adults without cognitive impairment.

-- Guidelines for the Non-Surgical Management of Knee Osteoarthritis (Osteoarthritis and Cartilage) [5.2 MB PDF]
+- Guidelines for the Non-Surgical Management of Knee Osteoarthritis (OA Research Society International) [5.2 MB PDF]

 - Clinical Guideline for the Evaluation and Management of Chronic Insomnia in Adults (PubMed)

 - Treatment of Osteoarthritis of the Knee (American Academy of Orthopaedic Surgeons)